Centralize Your Entire Leasing Process

 Scope of Coverage

 A typical landlord insurance policy offers comprehensive coverage for a wide range of issues.
 On average, these policies cover around 12 different types of property damages, including fire, theft, vandalism, and natural disasters like earthquakes or hurricanes.
-Additionally, landlord insurance often covers approximately 7 tenant-related issues, such as non-payment of rent, legal eviction costs, and legal liability if a tenant gets injured on the premises.
+Landlord insurance often covers about 7 tenant-related issues.
+These include non-payment of rent, legal eviction costs, and liability if a tenant is injured on the property.
 Most policies also cover 3 to 5 different legal costs associated with rental property ownership, such as court fees and attorney expenses.

 In some cases, landlords may encounter unusual coverage circumstances that require special consideration.
 One example could be a property that is temporarily unoccupied due to renovations or between tenants.
 Another scenario might involve a tenant operating a home-based business from the rental unit, which could increase the risk of liability claims.
 To address these uncommon situations, some insurance providers offer customized coverage options.
-Reputable insurers like Allstate, State Farm, and Nationwide, among others, typically offer around 5 to 8 different customized policy options to cater to unique rental property needs.
+Reputable insurers such as Allstate, State Farm, and Nationwide typically offer 5 to 8 customized policy options.
+These options cater to unique rental property needs.

 How Landlords Can Handle Unusual Coverage

 When faced with unusual coverage circumstances, landlords should follow a three-step approach to ensure adequate protection.
 First, they should clearly communicate the specific details of their rental property situation to their insurance provider.
 Secondly, landlords should engage in transparent discussions with their insurer to understand available coverage options.
 Finally, honesty about the unique circumstances is essential to obtaining a policy that appropriately covers potential risks.
-By following these three key factors – clear communication, engagement, and honesty – landlords can successfully navigate unusual coverage scenarios and secure the right insurance for their rental properties.
+Landlords can successfully navigate unusual coverage scenarios and secure the right insurance for their rental properties by focusing on clear communication, engagement, and honesty.